-This chapter details how the License Server can be used to manage licenses, license groups and individual users.
+This chapter details how the License Server can be used to manage licenses, teams (previously named groups) and individual users.

 License Server supports the following license types: managed and floating.
 The total availability counts for both managed and floating seats are displayed in the upper right corner of the License Server UI.
 Clicking on either seat count opens the relevant user listing in the Users view.

 The managed license is the main enterprise license type since 2015.